OxfordRSE/interactive-plotting-exercise/README.md

 ## Deliverable

 Create a working application that fetches and visualizes UK carbon intensity data.
 Focus on the process of using AI tools effectively rather than creating a perfect final product.

 ---

-**Happy coding with AI!**
+**Happy vibing**